Adisa Azapagic: Early life and education

 Azapagic was born in 1961 in Tuzla, Bosnia and Herzegovina.
-She attended the University of Tuzla, and graduated in 1984 with a bachelor's degree in Chemical Engineering.
-She completed her doctoral studies at the University of Surrey, and earned her PhD on Environmental System Analysis using Life-cycle assessmentin 1996.
+She attended the University of Tuzla, and graduated in 1984 with a bachelor's degree in chemical engineering.
+She completed her doctoral studies at the University of Surrey, and earned her PhD on Environmental System Analysis using Life-cycle assessment in 1996.

 Research and career

 Azapagic remained at the University of Surrey for thirteen years before moving to the University of Manchester.
 She leads the Sustainable Industrial Systems research group at the University of Manchester.
 She runs several industry collaborations, including projects with Procter & Gamble, Kraft Foods, Whirlpool Corporation.
 In 2015 she won the University of Manchester award for Outstanding Benefit to Society.
 Azapagic developed software to calculate carbon footprint at the University of Manchester (CCaLC).

 Her research interests lie in engineering for sustainable development, which includes sustainable technology, life cycle assessment and carbon footprinting.
 In 2018 she demonstrated that the UK's chocolate industry generates the same amount of greenhouse gases as Malta.

 Azapagic is the founding editor-in-chief of Elsevier's Sustainable Production and Consumption.
 She has written three books, looking at sustainable development and polymers.